by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 Ironically, as the infliction of “cruel and unusual” punishment is expressly forbidden under the Eighth Amendment of the U.S. Constitution, the Oklahoma amendment appears to be an attempt at self-inoculation on the part of a state plagued with a seeming inability to kill prisoners in a non-cruel and unusual way.

 As reported by Al Jazeera in September 2016, drawing on data provided by the Death Penalty Information Center, Oklahoma has executed 112 prisoners since 1990.
-As such, it is the state with the highest per-capita execution rate, and second in total execution numbers only to ...
+As such, it is the state with the highest per-capita execution rate, and second in total ...

 Three California jail guards have been charged with assaulting and murdering a mentally ill prisoner after he was found unresponsive in his cell shortly after midnight on August 27, 2015.